AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 9. Select the Checkbox "Plot in new window" to view the ML Model in a new window.
 10. Checking the checkbox "Clear Previous Plot" will clear the previous plot on the ML Model as there are multiple plots plotted when multiple filters are applied.

-### <ins> Importing Workflows for Data Diagrams Tab from View Foodplaces Tab </ins>
-There are already workflows pre-created and stored in the "workflows" folder of this project.
-The imported workflows are used to display the diagrams in the "Display Datagrams" tab.

-1. Go to the workflows folders file of this project.
-2. Select one of the JSON workflows file.
-3. Click "Open".
-4. Click "Ok".
-5. Go to the Data Diagrams Tab.
-6. Click "Show Diagram".
-7. The workflow diagram is displayed.
-8.
 ### <ins>Editing JSON filter after Natural Language Query geenration</ins>
 Similar to the View Foodplaces and the Data Diagrams Tab, The JSON filter that is generated after the Natural Language Query can be edited.
 However, by doing so, users **DO NOT need to click on the "Generate" button** to display the result, and the resulted diagram produced is based on the **latest settings configured on the JSON Filter**.
 **EITHER THE OPTION OF NATURAL LANGUAGE QUERY GENERAATION FROM THE NLQ TEXTBOX OR EDITING THE JSON FILTER CAN BE USED AT ANY ONE TIME TOGETHER WITH THE CHECKBOXES TO DISPLAY THE DATA DIAGRAM.**